groovemonkey/dxhacker/readme.md

 How to make a new character:

 1. create a new Person object in "~/resources/people.rb"
-2. create a new Computer object for that person in "~/resources/computers.rb"
+2. create device objects for that person in "~/resources/computers.rb"
 3. Write the "story" for that person -- their timeline! ("~/resources/timelines.rb")